StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/ANALYZE TABLE.md

   - If no collection type is specified, full collection is used by default.

 - `col_name`: columns from which to collect statistics.
 Separate multiple columns with commas (;).
 If this parameter is not specified, the entire table is collected.

+- [WITH SYNC | ASYNC MODE]: whether to run the manual collection task in synchronous or asynchronous mode.
+Synchronous collection is used by default if you not specify this parameter.

 - `PROPERTIES`: custom parameters.
 If `PROPERTIES` is not specified, the default settings in the `fe.conf` file are used.
 The properties that are actually used can be viewed via the `Properties` column in the output of SHOW ANALYZE STATUS.